PegasusMKD/rest-graphql/README.md

 ## Inner workings
- This is achieved through pre-processing of the entities using reflection to check which properties will be fetched eagerly (due to bad configurations of annotations), then dynamically creating an entity graph to fetch those properties eagerly, instead of having the n+1 issues.
+ This is achieved through pre-processing of the entities using reflection to check which properties will be fetched eagerly (due to bad configurations of annotations or requirements by the sent arguments), then dynamically creating an entity-graph to fetch those properties eagerly, instead of having the n+1 issues.

  In the pre-processing step, we create a tree of all the properties/relations.
 If one of the nodes is a one-to-many relation, it gets "separated" as a sub-graph, and we do a special select for that sub-graph with which